Air Pollution In 2020: Climate Literature To Make Sense Of It All

 The Kyoto Protocol is an international treaty that extends the 1992 United Nations Framework Convention on Climate Change (UNFCCC) wherein state parties committed to reducing greenhouse gas emissions, based on the scientific consensus that (part one) global warming is occurring and (part two) it is extremely likely that human-made CO2 emissions have predominantly caused it.
 The Kyoto Protocol was adopted in Kyoto, Japan, on 11 December 1997 and entered into force on 16 February 2005.
 There are currently 192 parties committed to the Protocol.

 The Paris Agreement brings all nations into a common cause to undertake ambitious efforts to combat climate change and adapt to its effects, with enhanced support to assist developing countries, through the Green Climate Fund, to do so.
 As such, it charts a new course in the global climate effort.

-To meet these goals, Canada has committed to reduce its GHG emissions by 30% below 2005 levels by 2030, to a level of 513 megatons (Mt) of carbon dioxide equivalent (Co2-e).
+To meet these goals, Canada has committed to reducing its GHG emissions by 30% below 2005 levels by 2030, to a level of 513 megatons (Mt) of carbon dioxide equivalent (Co2-e).

 Sick Building Syndrome

 In industrialized countries, people spend up to 90% of their life indoors.
-The Energy crisis in 1973 lead to less air changes in offices and homes.
-This lead to lower ventilation capacities, indoor accumulation of air pollutants, increased exposure to occupants, and consequently compromised health.
+The Energy crisis in 1973 lead to fewer air changes in offices and homes.
+This leads to lower ventilation capacities, indoor accumulation of air pollutants, increased exposure to occupants and consequently compromised health.
 Application of double glazing to save energy further minimized natural ventilation.
 Indoor air pollution sources also increased due to the use of new office equipment, furniture, decorations and facilities.